Samsung/tizen-docs/docs/application/dotnet/guides/libraries/opentk/index.md

 -   Powerful, highly optimized, and reliable linear algebra library.

-## Key Concepts
+## Key concepts

 To use OpenTK in your application, understand the following OpenTK key concepts:

 -   `TizenGameApplication`: The application lifecycle manager and base class of OpenTK app for Tizen.

-    `TizenGameApplication` is integrated with the Tizen Application framework.
-Therefore, you can get the events from the Tizen Application framework.
-The OpenTK app implements virtual lifecycle functions to customize their own app flow.
+    `TizenGameApplication` is integrated with the Tizen application framework.
+Therefore, you can get the events from the Tizen application framework.
+The OpenTK app implements virtual lifecycle functions to customize its own app flow.
 For example, `OnCreate`, `OnPause`, `OnResume`, `OnTerminate`, `OnAppControlReceived`, `OnDeviceOrientationChanged`, and so on.

     For more information, see [UI Applications](../../applications/uiapplication/ui-app.md).

 -   `Window`: An attribute of `TizenGameApplication`.
 It provides window related attributes, which include `X`, `Y`, `Width`, `Height`, `Title`, `WindowInfo`, and so on.

-    It also provides **Events** and **OpenGL** context related functions:
+    It also provides **Events** and **OpenGL** context related functions, which are described below:

     **Events**